kailash-manasarovar/statement/docs/timeline/2024/february.md

 - I send a [message in a comment box](../../content/documents/letters/echr-message.pdf) instead.

 !!! info "My message to the ECHR"
-    Hello, I am studying piano at the local conservatory here in Denia, Spain where I live.
+    Hello, I am studying piano at the local conservatory here in Dénia, Spain where I live.
 Staff and teachers and their friends and families have engaged in a virulent campaign of harassment and bullying towards me, primarily related to me turning one of the teachers down romantically here in 2014 but also due to complaining about his behaviour around young girls.
 I used to live here